coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo-part2.md

 ```

 ### CoveoResultsRelated
 One of my favorites: ```CoveoResultsRelated```, it shows (based upon a user action) an additional result list.
 The current result is used as the context.
 For example we want to show a tab with related youtube video's on the current result (based upon the title of the movie).
-We can configure the Custom control by using the properties:
+We can configure the Custom control by setting the properties:
 ``` html
 <div class="CoveoResultsRelated youtube"
             data-result-template-id="YouTubeVideoList"